patgies/inclusive-D0-UPC/README.md

 ## Differential cross section and normalization

 The raw output from the large runs is per impact parameter `b`.
-To obtain a final `p_D0` spectrum, one still needs to integrate over `b` (for example by Simpson's rule, weighted by `2π b`).
+To obtain a final `p_D0` spectrum, one still needs to integrate over `b` (for example by Simpson's rule, weighted by `2πb`).

-For a proton target, the impact-parameter integral is effectively absorbed into the proton normalization.
-The code includes the standard overall prefactor associated with the photon flux and the charm charge.
+For a proton target, the impact-parameter integral is effectively absorbed into the proton normalization `16.36` mb from the MVe dipole parametrization from [https://github.com/hejajama/rcbkdipole](https://github.com/hejajama/rcbkdipole).
+The code includes the standard overall prefactor associated with the photon flux.
+In the nuclear case, the photon flux includes the spatial resolution of the target through the impact-parameter dependence of the nuclear profile, as discussed in K. J. Eskola, V. Guzey, I. Helenius, P. Paakkinen, and H. Paukkunen, "Spatial resolution of dijet photoproduction in near-encounter ultraperipheral nuclear collisions," Phys.
+Rev. C 110, 054906 (2024).

-The final observable is built from:

-- photon flux,
-- dipole amplitude,
-- fragmentation function,
-- impact-parameter integration,
-- and the chosen UPC channel.

 Units are GeV-based throughout.